 (h) Additional protections.
-The commission or the governing body may adopt additional residential and small commercial consumer protection standards that are in the public interest.
-986.
+The commission or the governing body may adopt additional core gas consumer protection standards that are in the public interest.

-(a) Except for a gas corporation, or a local publicly owned gas utility offering gas service to residential and small commercial customers within its service territory, a core transport agent offering gas service to residential and small commercial customers shall, prior to the commencement of service, provide the potential customer with a written notice of the service describing the price, terms, and conditions of the service.
+986. (a) Except for a gas corporation, or a local publicly owned gas utility offering gas service to core gas customers within its service territory, a core transport agent offering gas service to core gas customers shall, prior to the commencement of service, provide the potential customer with a written notice of the service describing the price, terms, and conditions of the service.
 The notices shall include all of the following: